jortega0033/diwa-releases/README.md

 ### 💰 Is it really free?
 The app is free during the Beta period (until May 1, 2026).
 You only pay OpenAI for the API usage, which is usually pennies per interview.

+### 🎤 What are the different AI models available?
+Diwa supports multiple OpenAI models:

+- **GPT-4o** — Fast, multimodal flagship (recommended for most interviews)
+- **GPT-4 Turbo** — Previous generation flagship with 128K context
+- **GPT-3.5 Turbo** — Fast and affordable for simple questions
+- **Realtime API** — Native low-latency voice interaction (~200ms)

+### 🎭 How does Mock Interview Mode work?
+Click the "Mock Interview" button in the sidebar, select your target role and company, and Diwa will generate 5 tailored questions.
+Answer each question out loud, and get instant feedback on clarity, structure, and content.
+All sessions are saved locally so you can review your progress.

 ---

 ## 🎨 Interface Design